 The newer straps speak almost the same language as the WHOOP 4 we researched in Parts 4–6.
 Almost.
 The handshake byte changed, the framing grew, and the one command that would have

 The WHOOP records all night and uploads nothing until you ask.
-Here's what's actually in that buffer, the field map that everyone — me included — got slightly wrong, and the
+Here's what's actually in that buffer, the field map that I misunderstood, and the command that wiped five

 Six nights, 356,000 records, thirteen algorithm variants, and a surprisingly honest answer from the data.